Julianna Margulies Reveals Why She Hasn’t Appeared On ‘The Good Fight’

 “I was asking what I got paid on The Good Wife.
 So, a spin-off of my show, to play a character that created that show, was asking what she should get paid, and it wasn’t asking for the moon,” the actress explained.

 Margulies went on to acknowledge her privilege of being able to turn down a job.
-She admitted she doesn’t like talking about money and finds it “crass” but she felt moved to take a stand for actresses who “don’t have the voice or the power” to speak up.
+She admitted she doesn’t like talking about money and finds it “crass,” but she felt moved to take a stand for actresses who “don’t have the voice or the power” to speak up.

 The actress also said admitted that she has been covering for the network during interviews.
-Margulies said that she used to make up excuses for not being able to do the show but now, she’s ready to share her truth.
+Margulies said that she used to make up excuses for not being able to do the show, but now, she’s ready to share her truth.

 At the end of the day, Margulies is holding no grudges.
 The actress said she isn’t angry at the way things unravelled and would happily return to The Good Fight if CBS agrees to pay her the requested salary.